-Tax Evasion

-- 30. A Civil Servant shall not engage in verbal assault or be involved in scuffle or physical assault except in self-defence, on any Government premises, or in any public place to the embarrassment of the Civil Service. - 31 (1) A Civil Servant, whether as examiner, invigilator/supervisor or candidate shall not indulge in any form of examination malpractice.

-Malpractice at Public Examinations

-- (2) A Civil Servant shall not leak public examination questions to any candidates. - (3) All examination malpractices shall constitute misconduct. - 32.(1) A Civil Servant should avoid smoking, or using narcotic drugs or drinking alcoholic beverage, during official working hours, and should not be found drunk to the embarrassment of his fellow Civil Servants and the Civil Service.
+- Where a Civil Servant is permitted to engage in any Tax Evasion other job, or finds himself a job, he should ensure that he fulfils all his tax obligations. - 30.
+A Civil Servant shall not engage in verbal assault or Assaults be involved in scuffle or physical assault except in self-defence, on any Government premises, or in any public place to the embarrassment of the Civil Service. - 31 (1) A Civil Servant, whether as examiner, Malpractice at invigilator/supervisor or candidate shall not indulge in any form of examination malpractice.
+31 (1) A Civil Servant, whether as examiner, Malpractice at Public Examinations - (2) A Civil Servant shall not leak public examination questions to any candidates. - (3) All examination malpractices shall constitute misconduct. - 32.(1) A Civil Servant should avoid smoking, or using narcotic drugs or drinking alcoholic beverage, during official working hours, and should not be found drunk to the embarrassment of his fellow Civil Servants and the Civil Service.